This post teaches how to study law.

 How to study law at home

-In a real sense, you cant study law at home and have your degree, studying law at home is just useful to build a foundation in your law career, if you really wish to become a lawyer.
+In a real sense, you can study law at home and have your degree, studying law at home is just useful to build a foundation in your law career, if you really wish to become a lawyer.

-The best place to start studying law at home is to look for beginner’s law books, also you have to do something that is likely to develop your reading skills, communication skills, writing skills, researching skills, problem-solving skills, critical thinking, and arguments skills as they are fundamental skills in pursuing a career in law.
+The best place to start studying law at home is to look for beginner’s law books, also you have to do something that is likely to develop your reading skills, communication skills, writing skills, researching skills, problem-solving skills, critical thinking, arguments skills as they are fundamental skills in pursuing a career in law.

 You can borrow books from your local library or buy one and gradually begin reading and comprehending the law; the language of the law is not simple, and you may need to consult a good dictionary to comprehend the meaning of complex words.

-To acquire other skills required in law studying law, you can listen to interviews, watch court TV shows, play games, and personally talks to lawyers, to make sure you are learning and make the most of it.
+To acquire other skills required in law studying law, you can listen to interviews, watch court TV shows, play games, and personally talks to lawyers, to make sure you are learning and making the most of it.